 Specific research includes social processes in physical health (cancer prevention, healthy eating and physical activity, smoking cessation) and mental health (anxiety, depression, etc.); health communication; determinants of health protective or health-damaging behavior; judgment and decision making in the health context.

 Research includes the regulation of prejudice, intergroup interactions, and people's motivation to respond without prejudice; identifying mechanisms that encourage reductions in prejudice; the causes and consequences of negative affect in interracial interactions; the implications of race for responses to criminal suspects

 Self & Identity

-Specific research includes self-control, self-knowledge, accuracy and error in self-judgment, self-deception and defense mechanisms, self-presentation and impression management; how the self operates in social interactions; how people respond to blows to their pride or “threatened egotism,” including effects on decision-making and aggression; the “need to belong” as a basic motivation, including what happens when people are rejected or excluded.
+Specific research includes self-control, self-regulation, self-esteem, accuracy and error in self-judgment, self-deception and defense mechanisms, self-presentation and impression management; how the self operates in social interactions; how people respond to blows to their pride or "threatened egotism," including effects on decision-making and aggression; the "need to belong" as a basic motivation, including what happens when people are rejected or excluded.